01 of 06

 The Abbey started out as a fortified Benedictine monastery built between the 10th and 18th centuries.
 It is a very interesting visit.

-The picture shows the Tower of Abbot Pons de l'Orme, a 14th-century tower you can climb to get an overview of the Provence countryside.
+The Tower of Abbot Pons de l'Orme is a 14th-century tower you can climb to get an overview of the Provence countryside.
 It was built to fortify the monastery during a turbulent period of war and the Black Plague.
-It has a Machicolation.
-You've wanted one forever, right?
-Just in case you don't know what a Machicolation is, it's an opening from which you might drop heavy things on a marauder's head.
-It derives from the French for "crush neck".
+It has a Machicolation, an opening from which to drop heavy things on a marauder's head.
+It derives from the French for "crush neck."

 Another war also took its toll on the Abbey.
-In 1944 a fire broke out in the abbey church which the German army happened to be using as an arms depot.
+In 1944, a fire broke out in the Abbey's church, which the German army was using as an arms depot.

 05 of 06

 Explore the wild countryside of this rich, fertile, and salty Rhône river delta with kids if you have them or can borrow a couple.

 Salt has been extracted here since Roman times.
 French "cowboys" called les gardians herd special Camargue cattle that roam the marshes.
 The Parc Ornithologique is a haven for big delta birds; the unworldly sounds and screeching of flamingoes will stay in your mind for a good while.

 You don't have to just stay on the sidelines and watch all this.
 A fine way to see this countryside it on the back of a sturdy horse.
 Those are special here too and easy to rent for a day.Continue to 6 of 6 below.